pskd73/remotion-animate-text/packages/library/README.md

     rotate: [45, 0],
     hideLoading: false,
-    refRange: [0, 100], // can be any length and all other properties should also be of same length };
+    refRange: [0, 100], // can be any length and all other properties should also be of same length
+    durations: [40, 50] // using this you can control for how long each part should animate in frames };

   return (